MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 The tasks are described in the sections that follow.

-## Task 1: Create an Azure Application for authentication to Business Central
+## Create an Azure Application for authentication to Business Central

 Complete these steps to register an application in Azure AD for service-to-service authentication.